 Each university is judged in five categories covering the core missions of all world-class, global universities: Teaching (the learning environment); Research environment (volume, income and reputation); Research quality (citation impact, research strength, research excellence and research influence); International outlook (staff, students and research); and Industry (income and patents).

 The scores in these categories for each ranked university are available under “performance breakdown”.
 This means that in addition to browsing universities by overall rank, or searching for a specific institution, you can sort the table by the different metrics to make a decision based on particular priorities.

 For any student and any subject, the most relevant factor is the teaching environment: what it is like to learn at the university.

 The Teaching metric is measured by five performance indicators: teaching reputation, staff-to-student ratio, doctorate-to-bachelors-ratio, doctorates-awarded-to-academic-staff ratio and institutional income.

 These give a good indication of the prestige, facilities and resources of the teaching environment, all of which would have a direct impact on you, the student.

 This category is also underpinned by the Academic Reputation Survey which asks scholars from around the world to share which institutions they believe are excelling in teaching and learning.

 A university might excel in teaching but not in research: a good teacher does not necessarily a good researcher make.
 But the quality and volume of research at an institution is nonetheless relevant to you if you are seeking the best academic experience.

 If you have the opportunity to learn from leading researchers, you will benefit both intellectually and practically.
-You will learn not just about the research they are doing, but also pick up essential intellectual skills that will serve you your whole life.
+You will learn not just about the research they are doing, but also pick up essential skills that will benefit you in any career you choose.